Pratap Singh Judeo: Death

 He died on 3 March 1930 and was succeeded by his grandson, Vir Singh.

 Titles, styles, salute and honours

 Titles and styles

-In 1882, the Government of India conferred upon him the title of Sawai and, in 1886, granted him the hereditary title of Saramad-i-Rajah-i-Bundelkhand.
+In 1882, the Government of India conferred upon him the title of Sawai Bahadur and, in 1886, granted him the hereditary title of Saramad-i-Rajah-i-Bundelkhand.
 He also held the titles Bharat Dharma Ratnakar and Yog Vidya Vinod.
 His titles were: